Carousel Coupling at the City Fair

 Anybody remember this infamous incident in the annals of Baltimore Babylon?
 I must have xeroxed a copy of the newspaper ad, which hangs to this day on my refrigerator…

-The infamous 1987 City Fair cartoon, fullsize
+The infamous 1987 City Fair cartoon, click for super-sized image.

-Close-up of coupling carousel couple
+Close-up of coupling carousel couple.

 “In 1987, promoters of the Baltimore City Fair published in The Sun and Evening Sun an amusing advertisement that included a Where’s Waldo kind of cartoon showing the crowd at the fair, and a couple coupling on a carousel.
 Yeah, the last part was a little joke by the art director, whose agency apologized and reimbursed the fair for the ads.”

-2 Responses to Carousel Coupling at the City Fair
+12 Responses to Carousel Coupling at the City Fair

 1. David says: